- Fast – streamlined protocol for reliable extraction of all miRNA species in as little as 25 minutes from a wide variety of sample types

 For applications that are sensitive to very small amounts of DNA, residual amounts of DNA remaining can be removed using a convenient on-column DNase treatment with RNase-free DNase I that is supplied with the kit.

-The ISOLATE II miRNA Kit has been designed to deliver optimal performance with the EPIK Panel and Select Assays in miRNA expression profiling and quantification using qPCR, microarrays, small RNA library construction for small RNA-Seq, as well as single cell assays.
+The ISOLATE II miRNA Kit has been designed to deliver optimal performance in miRNA expression profiling and quantification using qPCR, microarrays, small RNA library construction for small RNA-Seq, as well as single cell assays.

 - miRNA profiling